 Go for a walk with your bub

 With babies in a stroller, go for a walk with your mothers group.
 Once kids get older, go for shorter walks and combine it with a playground visit.
-Popular routes include Bar Beach to Merewether, Nobbys Beach to Honeysuckle, Lambton Park circuit and Warners Bay to Speers Point.
+Popular routes include Bar Beach to Merewether, Nobbys Beach to Honeysuckle, Lambton Park circuit, Green Point Foreshore and Warners Bay to Speers Point.
 You can either choose a flat walk or one with a few hills to get you sweating.

 Visit the animals at Blackbutt Reserve

 Another great place to for your mothers group is Blackbutt Reserve (Carnley Avenue entrance) in New Lambton.
 There are plenty of tranquil picnic spots to relax and enjoy time with young kids.
 If you feel like a wander, introduce your child to some of the resident animals such as koalas, emus, kangaroos, wallabies and wombats.
-If kids are older, visit the Adventure Park at Blackbutt (Richley Reserve entrance).
+If kids are older, visit the Adventure Playground at Blackbutt (Richley Reserve entrance).
 There’s a play area for younger kids as well as plenty of spots to have a barbecue.

 Get on transport

 Coordinate the group to do a train ride, ride the Stockton ferry or even ride on a tram.
-A readers recently mentioned that her mothers group booked a private tour on the Newcastle Famous Tram.
+A reader recently mentioned that her mothers group booked a private tour on the Newcastle Famous Tram.
 Has your mother’s group hopped on the light rail?
 Low to the ground, it’s easy to roll prams and strollers on and off.
 And you’ll end up down at Newcastle Beach.

 Sign up for children’s programs at your local library

 Introduce your child to the wonderful world of books with special programs for babies, toddlers and preschoolers.
 All of the local council libraries including Newcastle Region Library, Lake Macquarie City Library and Maitland City Library organise programs.
 Most have special baby packs for parents to borrow as well.

 Meet up at Newcastle Museum